 This is a portrait picture of Marin Hann, LPC.
 She is smiling.
 She has shoulder length, dark brown hair and is wearing dark framed glasses and a dark olive green top.
 She uses a power wheelchair.

 Marin Hann MA, LPC (pronouns: she/her) received her counseling masters from Grand Rapids Theological Seminary with a specialization in trauma.
 She considers it a privilege to counsel and work with those affected by crisis and trauma.
-She is especially passionate about issues associated with social injustice and minority-specific matters (race, ethnicity, physical/cognitive ability, gender, orientation, age, etc.); those hurting from spiritual, physical, sexual, emotional, or mental abuse; and individuals and families struggling with suicide, depression, and/or dissociation.
-License, Certifications & Awards Licensed Professional Counselor # 6401018331 NICABM Treating Trauma Masters Series Personality Disorder Training and Certification (C-PD) e-mail: email@example.com Phone: 616.208.9337
+She is especially passionate about issues associated with social injustice and minority-specific matters (race, ethnicity, physical/cognitive diversity, gender, sexual orientation, age, etc.); those hurting from spiritual, physical, sexual, emotional, or mental abuse; and working with clients with dissociative disorders.
+Her favorite color is purple, she enjoys dystopian and fantasy novels, and she has a significant love for miniature things.
+License, Certifications & Awards Licensed Professional Counselor # 6401018331 NICABM Treating Trauma Masters Series Personality Disorder Training and Certification (C-PD) e-mail: firstname.lastname@example.org Phone: 616.208.9337

 My Counseling Philosophy As a psychotherapist(essentially a counselor who often works with clients on a longer-term basis and draws deeply from emotional insights and the root of behaviors rather than the behavior itself), it is my responsibility in counseling to respect the dignity and promote the welfare of my clients.
 I believe that a trusting, therapeutic relationship between the therapist and the client is essential.
 It is my role to provide a safe, empathetic, honest, and collaborative environment to the best of my ability.
 I believe that together, with mutual effort and motivation, we can strive toward your healthy and holistic growth.